Real Food Volunteers

 Liz Grant, Volunteer

 Liz Grant is a resident in Wythenshawe and one of the Real Food Team’s most active volunteers.
-From the very early days of the project she has been a stalwart, coming out in all weathers to help in our campaign to education other residents to ‘Grow it!
+From the very early days of the project she has been a stalwart, coming out in all weathers to help in our campaign to help educate other residents to ‘Grow it!
 Cook it!
 Eat it!”
 Liz has made significant changes to her lifestyle as a result of her involvement with the project.
 Here she is, in her own words:

 “Being a volunteer with the Real Food Team in Wythenshawe, apart from keeping me interested and interesting, gives me an awareness of my community and its needs and an awareness of food and its impact on our lives – from a health, environmental and economic perspective.